 Reasonable efforts shall be made to inform all students and their parents of the district's sexual harassment policy and procedure.
-Information about the district's sexual harassment policy and procedure will be reproduced in the Student Rights and Responsibilities Handbook, in each schools' student/parent handbook, staff handbook, and volunteer handbook, posting the policy and procedure in each school building, and discussion of the policy and procedure at each school.
+Information about the district's sexual harassment policy and procedure will be reproduced in the Student/parent handbook, staff handbook, and volunteer handbook, posting the policy and procedure in each school building, and discussion of the policy and procedure at each school.